medzhidov/angular-share-every/README.md

 -  Twitter
 -  Telegram
 -  Evernote
+-

+## Advantages
+For share each element has unique:
+- title
+- subtitle
+- text
+- image
+- tags

 ## How to use
 Add next attributes for element in order to create share on click for this element: